artificyan/business-communication/README.md

 1. Analyze situations and audiences to apply effective techniques to deliver your message
 2. Understand your own communication style and adopt to it to the current context
 3. Introduce yourself in a variety of settings
-4. Create a LinkedIn profile for future employment
+4. Create a professional LinkedIn profile
-5. Write professional emails
+5. Write business emails
 6. Give a short, technical presentation

 -----